pixelatedbrian/beautiful-jekyll/portfolio.md

 <iframe src='https://gfycat.com/ifr/AlarmedShoddyGordonsetter' align="center" frameborder='0' scrolling='no' allowfullscreen width='500' height='290'></iframe>

-* **Tools Used:** Python, overextended Matplotlib, Numpy, FFMpeg, custom FFMpeg Python wrapper
+* **Tools Used:** Python 2.7, overextended Matplotlib, Numpy, FFMpeg, custom FFMpeg Python wrapper
 * **Summary:** As global warming heats up the oceans there is more energy that can power hurricanes.
 This project was inspired by a /r/dataisbeautiful post on Reddit.
 I first tried to recreate the original post and then improve on it.
 Eventually I created 4 different visualizations that were rendered using Matplotlib and my FFMpeg wrapper.
 More information [here](https://pixelatedbrian.github.io/2017-10-17-atlantic-hurricanes/)

 <hr />